 III.
 Letters of Support

-Read testimony in support of our proposed ordinance.
+Read letters and testimony in support of our proposed ordinance.

-- Letter from Councilmember Lorena González, Seattle City Council
+- Letters from Councilmember Lorena González, Seattle City Council

 - Letter from Professor Laurence Tribe, Harvard Law School